 Identifying the issues in the current service has been key.
 It was clear that the current system wasn’t working through consumer feedback mechanisms, and monitoring of referral rates.
 Data showed that those that progressed to a choice appointment (for further discussion, assessment and development of a plan) and for those whom it was decided a partnership appointment was required, were experiencing significant delays.

 Clearer referral and acceptance criteria, understood across the referral system and improved processes within the CAF Access team has begun to improve the time children and families are waiting for support.
 As at June 2019, this has resulted in a 25% reduction in the wait times.

 Coupled with improved mechanisms and monitoring of those children on the waitlist for a partnership (comprehensive) assessment has also lead to a significant reduction in time elapsed to access treatment.

-Using data to enhance implementation, delivery and evaluation of Aboriginal mental health services in CAMHS - Roger Golling - A/Director Community CAMHS, Phillippa Farrell - Regional Policy and Development Officer - Child and Adolescent Health Service.
+Using data to enhance implementation, delivery and evaluation of Aboriginal mental health services in CAMHS - RRoger Golling - A/Director Community CAMHS, Phillippa Farrell - Regional Policy and Development Officer and Aaron Panaia – Aboriginal Mental Health Worker.
 Keywords: Working Together to Improve Wellbeing, Mental Health, Child and Adolescent, Data

 Evaluation of outcome and engagement data provides opportunities to improve service design and provision, particularly for indigenous populations.